-- Through our More for You program, you could get 100% back on extras like dental, optical and physiotherapy when you visit a provider in our network#.
+- Through our More for You program, eligible members could get 100% back on extras like dental, optical and physiotherapy when visiting a provider in our network^.

-- We invest and support health services such as the HCF Research Foundation and HCF Catalyst to drive innovation with the aim of creating more effective and efficient healthcare.
+- We invest and support health services like the HCF Research Foundation and HCF Catalyst to drive innovation with the aim of creating more effective and efficient health care.